Jiluka: Musical style

-Jiluka's musicality is presented as metal, mostly metalcore and visual kei, Describing "Twisted Pain", Jrock News claimed that the song features "heavy drums with double pedals, fancy guitar solo and fry scream vocals".
+Jiluka's musicality is presented as metal, mostly metalcore.
+Describing "Twisted Pain", Jrock News claimed that the song features "heavy drums with double pedals, fancy guitar solo and fry scream vocals".
 Barks stated that "the band's technical and intense sound draws attention" and commenting about "Divine Error", describes it as "a heavy melody".
-The band also incorporate hip hop and EDM elements into their music.
+The band also incorporate hip hop and electronic dance music elements into their music.